hunter-meloche/REMO-langflow/README.md

 # REMO-langflow
 GPT-4 and the [REMO memory system](https://github.com/daveshap/REMO_Framework) are combined to create a highly intelligent chatbot with a long-term memory.
 This provides an easy way to interface with it using [LangFlow](https://github.com/logspace-ai/langflow).

+This is not a complete or ideal implementation.
+Feel free to improve upon it or use it to better understand the tech it uses.

 ## How to use
 - Launch REMO
 - Launch langflow and import the json from this repo